 It’s the late 90’s and the cell phone revolution is well under way.
 People across the world are snapping up the latest handsets from businesses like Nokia and Motorola.
 This accelerating, exciting consumer market was one that Samsung wanted to be a part of.
-But, with a reputation as a B2B component manufacturer, it was also one the business was struggling to break into.
+But, with a reputation as a B2B component manufacturer, it was also one the business was struggling to break into

 What followed was a move that would take the company far from its roots – as a well-regarded South Korean electronics business – and propel it into homes across the world, cementing its position as the world’s most powerful consumer electronics brand.

 The results speak for themselves.
-Our strategic partnership, spanning the past two decades, has catalysed Samsung’s transformation into the world’s sixth most valuable brand.
+Our strategic partnership, spanning the past two decades, has guided Samsung’s transformation into the world’s sixth most valuable brand.
 Experiencing an impressive 15% average annual growth rate in brand value since 2000, achieving a brand value of $59.89 million in 2018.
 The Samsung of today is praised globally as a pioneer of the consumer experience, creating innovative products that empower people everywhere to defy barriers and achieve the impossible.